 An Outdoor Sporting Challenge for Young, Developmentally-Disabled Athletes

-Partnering with American Portfolios Financial Services Inc. and The Center for Discovery, this inclusive Challenge provides an opportunity for athletes with developmental disabilities to solve outdoor sporting challenges.
+Partnering with Advisor Group and The Center for Discovery, this inclusive Challenge provides an opportunity for athletes with developmental disabilities to solve outdoor sporting challenges.
 Each participating team works together to successfully complete each stage of the multi-sport program to cross the finish line together.

 Team members enjoy water sports at the 2015 Challenge at Frost Valley, New York.
 World T.E.A.M. archive photograph.